timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 continuous aggregate, and doesn't get even more recent data from the source hypertable.
 This happens because the materialized-only continuous aggregate provides a stopping point, and the yearly continuous aggregate is unaware of any layers beyond that stopping point.
-This is similar to how stacked views work in PostgreSQL.
+This is similar to [how stacked views work in PostgreSQL][postgresql-views].

 To make queries on the yearly continuous aggregate access all recent data, you can either: